bcritt1/H-S-Documentation/scripts/pos_ner/python/spacy/readme.md

 # SpaCy NER Workflow

-This repo contains two simple files that execute spacy's [parts of speech](https://spacy.io/usage/linguistic-features/#pos-tagging) and [named entity](https://spacy.io/usage/linguistic-features/#named-entities) taggers on a directory of
+This repo contains two simple files that execute spaCy's [parts of speech](https://spacy.io/usage/linguistic-features/#pos-tagging) and [named entity](https://spacy.io/usage/linguistic-features/#named-entities) taggers on a directory of
 .txt files.

 ## File Overview

 The files consist of:

-1. [spacyNER.py](/scripts/pos_ner/python/spacy/spacyNER.py): Runs ntlk on a corpus, outputing a .csv file with POS and .json file with NER for all the words in your corpus.
+1. [spacyNER.py](/scripts/pos_ner/python/spacy/spacyNER.py): Runs ntlk on a corpus, outputing .csv files with POS and NER for all the words in your corpus.
 2. [spacyNER.sbatch](/scripts/pos_ner/python/spacy/spacyNER.sbatch): Creates a batch job for spacyNER.py.

 ## Usage instructions